“The wound is where the light enters you.”

 Curiosity Is Everything

 There are no easy answers or quick fix prescriptive formulas to feeling your best.
 Talking out problems and getting comfortable addressing the unknown is the organic therapeutic stance from which we will set off on our healing journey.
-Together, we will find out what you need and how you might get there.
+Together, we will discover what you need and how you might get there.

 While most forms of licensed therapy are effective and legitimately worthwhile, efficacy studies have shown that psychoanalysis leads to lasting change, as compared short term behavioral models, which may require consistent tuneups (TADS, 2012).